Skip to content

 • Paris-Charles de Gaulle (CDG): RER B to Gare du Nord or Châtelet-Les Halles, 25-40 min.

-• Paris-Orly (ORY): Métro line 14 direct to Châtelet-Les Halles (since June 2024), about 25 min; or Orlyval + RER B via Antony, or tram T7.
+• Paris-Orly (ORY): Métro line 14 direct to Châtelet-Les Halles (since June 2024), about 25 min; the Orly trip is charged at a special airport fare, separate from the standard metro ticket.
+Otherwise Orlyval + RER B via Antony, or tram T7.

 • Beauvais-Tillé (BVA): official A01 shuttle to Porte Maillot (Métro 1 / RER C), 1h15-1h30.